Services Provided By The Practice

 Minor Illness Clinic

-This is a nurse-led clinic, which is run Monday to Wednesday.
+This is a nurse-led clinic, which is run Monday and Tuesday.
 No appointment is necessary - you can walk into the practice between 8.00 - 10.00am or you can ring between 8.30 - 9.30am and you will be given an estimated time to attend.

 The receptionist may ask you for a few details to ensure this appointment will be suitable for you.
 The nurse is able to prescribe certain medication and antibiotics if she feels that it is appropriate.
 Please see below for the type of minor ailments that can be dealt with by the nurse.